-Moving On: How to Heal Your Soul from Past Trauma
+How to Heal Your Soul From Past Trauma

-You’re at the top of your game - the high point on the roller coaster.
+It usually goes a little something like this: You’re at the top of your game, the high point on the roller coaster.
 Suddenly, you’re thrown forward.
-You’re quickly gaining speed flying downward with no end in sight.
+You’re quickly gaining speed, flying downward with no end in sight.
 It’s thrilling.
 It’s scary.
 There’s a mix of emotions and feelings.

-We’re here to tell you: You can and you will.
+But, you can and you will.
 Moving on from past trauma is possible.
 It takes time for your soul to heal, but you’ll get there.
-Hint: Healing meditation can help a lot!

-And if you are really struggling, talk to someone.
+Important Note: If you are really struggling, talk to someone.
 Find a therapist or a professional that can help you find your path again.
-Under no circumstances does the following advice replace that of a qualified therapist that knows you and your situation.
+Under no circumstances does the following advice replace a qualified therapist who knows you and your situation.

 Processing these painful emotions is a challenge.
 When you are ready, face up to that challenge.
 Proper mental health care and some soul searching can help get you there.

-Pave the way for past trauma healing techniques and steps to guide you toward a better life.
-Here’s how!
+It’s time to pave the way for healing techniques that will help you address past trauma and guide you toward a better life.

 Step 1: Acknowledge & Accept What Happened

-Recognize what you have been through.
-Acknowledge that it is causing you emotional pain and distress.
-Start simple.
-Say it out loud.
-No one has to be in the room - at least not to start.
+No one has to be in the room, at least not to start.
 This is for you.
 Say what happened.
 Say how you feel.
-Make the decision and choice to move forward - to resolve these feelings.
+Make the decision and choice to move forward to resolve these feelings.